If you are a person who often smokes like drinking water, then you should read this article.

 Nicotine is defined as a mild stimulant for the central nervous system of your body, and it is considered to be the one of the addictive components of a cigarette.
-Dr. Elson M. Haas defines it as a strong cardiovascular stimulant for the central nervous system.
-The doctor also goes on to elaborate on the effects that it may have on the human body, which are stated below:
+Dr. Elson M. Haas defines it as a strong cardiovascular stimulant for the CNS.
+The doctor also goes on to elaborate on the effects that it may have on your body, which are stated below:

 - Constriction of blood vessels

 You should also know that in its liquid form, nicotine is considered to be a poisonous substance.
 Even one drop of liquid nicotine can prove to be fatal in most cases.
 In fact, while most people think it is the cigarette, it is actually the nicotine that induces the urge to continue smoking.
 However, just nicotine in cigarettes is not the problem.
 There are various other aspects such as the smoke that cause some major health concerns as well.

 Cigarette smoke: There is much more than nicotine

 The smoke of a cigarette contains a combination of nicotine (an addictive poison), tar, carbon monoxide, hydrogen cyanide, sulfur oxide, and tar.
 A single cigarette can contain as many as 400 chemicals, all of which can be hazardous to your health.
 Although it’s true that tobacco has been smoked for centuries, the new processing methodologies are still relatively recent.
 These just add to the health hazards that come with the smoking of tobacco.